The fixation line in the ${\Lambda}$-coalescent: Applications

-in case $\alpha \in (1,2)$, and:
+in case $\alpha\in(1,2)$, and

-in case $\alpha \in (0,1)$. \end{cor}
+in case $\alpha\in(0,1)$. \end{cor}

-The asymptotics for $\alpha \in (1,2)$ have been previously derived in Berestycki \textit{et al.} using a connection with $\alpha$-stable branching processes, see Theorem 1.8 of \cite{BBS08}, and the Bolthausen-Sznitman case $\alpha=1$ has been covered in M\"ohle \cite{MO13}, see Corollary 1.3; in this case,
+The asymptotics for $\alpha\in(1,2)$ have been previously derived in Berestycki et al. using a connection with $\alpha$-stable continuous tree; see Theorem~1.8 of \cite{BBS08}.
+The Bolthausen--Sznitman case $\alpha =1$ has been covered in M\"ohle \cite{MO13}, whose Corollary~1.2 states that